About the Program

 Advantages of the Help Program

 The program provides an alternative to private home care agencies or state-funded home care, and is more secure than hiring a worker on your own.
 There is no charge for enrollment in the program and there is no financial gain to the program through filling job requests.
+However, there is a $13-$15 per hour (with 2 hour minimum) charge for services received by the home care workers.
+The workers are paid directly by the client.

 Services Provided by HELP